cysouw/diathesis/text/c03_prepositions.md

  \d.
 Er spielt einen Walzer.
  \e.
 Er spielt den Narren.

+Some verbs additionally take a reflexive pronoun with an antipassive alternation (see [@sec:reflexive-accusative-antipassive]).
+It is an open question, why some verbs need such an additional *sich* pronoun.

 #### *an* Antipassive

 Accusative objects that alternate with an *an* prepositional phrase indicate partially completed actions \Next[a] and is also typically used when there is bodily contact to the object \Next[b].